Skip to main content

 Upon arrival, check in to your hotel and begin exploring this lakeside haven celebrated for its natural beauty and relaxed atmosphere.
 Visit some of Pokhara’s remarkable sites such as Davis Falls, where the Pardi Khola River plunges dramatically into an underground gorge, and the nearby Gupteshwor Mahadev Cave, which houses a revered shrine dedicated to Lord Shiva.

 Later, enjoy a serene boat ride on Phewa Lake, gliding across its calm waters as the reflection of the snow-capped Himalayas shimmers on the surface.
 Stop at the Barahi Temple, situated on an island in the middle of the lake, a place of spiritual devotion and quiet reflection.
+Overnight a hotel in Pokhara.

 Accommodation